by Wayne Bednersh

 There have been a few famous Egyptian females who we find on spoons.

-Typically Cleopatra and Queen Nefertitit
+Typically Cleopatra and Queen Nefertiti

 The last two spoons features some nice Egyptian silver work with